 4. Access your local Small Business Administration for consultations and mentorship.
 The information and one-on-one help is invaluable, and free!

 5. Perhaps the most important: Find your community!
 Know not only who will benefit from your services, but how your company can be counted on to enhance and benefit other businesses, startups, and nonprofits through partnerships and community events.
 (Don’t panic, introverts.
-Here’s some help in how you, too, can network well.)
+Here’s some help for how you, too, can network well.)

 Looking to make your idea a reality with no outside funding?
 Then you’ll want to pay attention to Nikolaj Nielsen’s advice.
 He and his brother Frederik started AvXperten in 2006.
 It’s now the second-largest consumer electronics store in Denmark with a yearly revenue in the eight figures.
 The brothers funded the business themselves and have never taken investment money or outside capital.